-(a) The System Board shall have authority over all procurement and contracts for the CCHHS.
-The System Board shall adopt written rules, regulations and procedures with regard to these functions, which must be consistent with the provisions set forth in the Cook County Code on Procurement and Contracts; provided, however, that approval of the County Board or County Purchasing Agent required under the Cook County Code on Procurement and Contracts is not required for procurement and contracts within the CCHHS.
-The System Board shall act in place of the County Board in any contract, bylaws or agreement with the County which requires the approval or other action of the County Board unless expressly prohibited otherwise in this article or unless the contract expressly provides that the System Board shall not have such authority.
-Until such time as the System Board adopts its own rules, regulations or procedures with regard to Procurement and Contracts, the existing provisions of the Cook County Code pertaining to Procurement and Contracts shall apply.
+(a) The System Board shall have authority over all Board of such interest. procurement and contracts for the CCHHS.
+The System Board shall adopt written rules, regulations and procedures with (b) This interest shall be set forth in the minutes of the System Board and the Director, agent, or professional or business regard to these functions, which must be consistent with the provisions set forth in the Cook County Code on Procurement advisor or CEO having such interest shall not participate on and Contracts; provided, however, that approval of the County behalf of the CCHHS in any way with regard to such contract Board or County Purchasing Agent required under the Cook or transaction unless the System Board or County Board County Code on Procurement and Contracts is not required waives the conflict. for procurement and contracts within the CCHHS.
+The System (c) The Cook County Board of Ethics shall have jurisdiction Board shall act in place of the County Board in any contract, bylaws or agreement with the County which requires the the sanctions for violations as set forth in Sections 2-601 and approval or other action of the County Board unless expressly 2-602 of the Cook County Code of Ethical Conduct. prohibited otherwise in this article or unless the contract (d) Employees of CCHHS shall be bound by the Cook County expressly provides that the System Board shall not have such Code of Ethical Conduct set forth in the Cook County Code, authority.
+Until such time as the System Board adopts its own Chapter 2.
+Article VII, Ethics. rules, regulations or procedures with regard to Procurement and Contracts, the existing provisions of the Cook County (Ord.
+No. 08-O-35, 5-20-2008.)
+Code pertaining to Procurement and Contracts shall apply.
 The System Board may exercise the authority granted in this section, in whole or in part, pursuant to its discretion.